Blocked ports and internet resources

 - the purpose of using the port;

-- public dedicated subnet of the dedicated server for which you want to unblock the port.
-The list of public dedicated subnets can be viewed in the control panel: in the top menu, click Products → Dedicated Servers → Network → Public Subnets tab → select the Dedicated subnet type.
+- a public dedicated subnet of a dedicated server for which the port needs to be unblocked.
+A list of public dedicated subnets can be viewed in the control panel: in the top menu, click Products → Dedicated Servers → Network → Public subnets tab → select the subnet type Dedicated.

 -